buildthenmarket/Health-and-Fitness/Hygiene/Lifespan of Clothing.md

 Based on the provided search results, here's a breakdown of the average lifespan for different types of footwear:

+### Shoes

- Shoes: 8-12 months (according to podiatrists) or 2.5 years (for work shoes)
+8-12 months (according to podiatrists) or 2.5 years (for work shoes)

+### Sneakers

- Sneakers: 9-10 months (based on heavy trail running use) or variable (depending on individual usage and quality)
+9-10 months (based on heavy trail running use) or variable (depending on individual usage and quality)

+### Sandals

- Sandals: Not specifically mentioned in the search results, but generally considered to have a shorter lifespan (6-12 months) due to exposure to water, UV rays, and wear on straps and soles.
+Not specifically mentioned in the search results, but generally considered to have a shorter lifespan (6-12 months) due to exposure to water, UV rays, and wear on straps and soles.

+### Slides

- Slides: Similar to sandals, slides typically have a shorter lifespan (6-12 months) due to their lightweight construction and frequent use.
+Similar to sandals, slides typically have a shorter lifespan (6-12 months) due to their lightweight construction and frequent use.

 Factors Affecting Lifespan